 The Supreme Court sits at the top of the United States legal system, and despite its position, researchers do not possess a systematic way to assess the contemporaneous influence of law on judicial decision making.
 This is problematic, given research findings over the past two decades that reveal law does impact judicial decision making.

-To rectify this fundamental issue, I received a National Science Foundation Doctoral Dissertation Improvement Grant (Award Number: 1728975) to digitally photograph and content analyze over 6,100 bench memoranda of 11 former Supreme Court justices who sat on the Court from 1946-1993, identified in the figure to the right.
+To rectify this fundamental issue, I received a National Science Foundation Doctoral Dissertation Improvement Grant (Award Number: 1728975) to digitally photograph and content analyze over 3,500 bench memoranda of two former Supreme Court justices who sat on the Court from 1970-1993.

 Bench memoranda are crafted by the justices’ law clerks, some of the best and brightest young lawyers in the country, who are tasked with both summarizing and evaluating the totality of information and arguments put forward in a case before the Supreme Court.
 These memos are written to prepare justices for oral arguments and their weekly conference.
 They provide an initial evaluation of the legal arguments of each party in a case (based on briefs on the merits), as well as a description of amici, the justice’s and Court’s past treatment of precedent in the relevant area of case law, and will also even mention Congressional intentions on statues, and/or the legislative or the executive branch’s preferences in a case.